zpb4/Synthetic-Forecast-v2-FIRO-DISES/README.md

    - slices a 10x sample subset from the generated synthetic forecast array for plotting; the raw arrays for large sample runs (e.g. 100 samples) require too much RAM for typical personal computers

 All scripts create and output metadata to the ./out/_main_hindcast_location_/ subdirectory.
 For sites with separate 1986 data, there are separate scripts with a '_86.R' suffix to process those specific data subsets.

-Finally, there is a plotting script ./src/plot_ensembles.R which can be used for preliminary visualization of the synthetic forecast performance.

 ## 4. Verification